Meet the Leadership Team

 Our board of directors has overall responsibility for the approval of key policies relating to financial crime prevention and this Slavery & Human Trafficking Statement.

 Taking all the above in to account we consider the business operates in a very low risk environment and continues to meet the requirements of the Modern Slavery Act 2015.
 Furthermore, through our processes and procedures, we have not identified any reason to believe that slavery or human trafficking affects any part of our business either directly or via those suppliers we are engaged with.

-This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 and constitutes our Slavery & Human Trafficking Statement for the financial year ending 30th September 2021.
+This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 and constitutes our Modern Slavery & Human Trafficking Statement for the financial year ending 30th September 2021.
 It has been reviewed and approved by our board 21st October 2021.